-Pain is interesting.
-It doesn’t always tell us what caused the pain.
-And to make if even more complicated, the onset of pain can be delayed by several days and even weeks from the initial injury.
-This can make it super frustrating to figure out what is wrong, how to fix it, and how to prevent it from happening again.
+Now that we have spent some time discussing what may be causing pain, let’s specifically talk about pain!
+Unfortunately, just because you may have pain, it doesn’t mean we’ll know the root of the problem.
+And to make it even more complicated, the onset of pain can be delayed by several days and even weeks from the initial injury.
+This can be super frustrating to figure out what is wrong, how to fix it, and how to prevent it from happening again.

-Why does this happen?
-Let me try to explain it.
-The shoulder is a very mobile joint with approximately 18 muscles that influence the shoulder and shoulder blade.
-The shoulder joint has four key muscles called the rotator cuff that provide key shoulder stability at shoulder height and above.
-Unfortunately, the design of the rotator cuff has a poor blood supply to the tendon portion, and this gets worse as we age.
+So, why does this happen?
+The shoulder is a very mobile joint and it has approximately 18 muscles that influence the shoulder and shoulder blade.
+The shoulder joint also has four key muscles that provide stability at shoulder height and above and we refer to them as the rotator cuff.
+Unfortunately the design of the rotator cuff has a poor blood supply to the tendon portion and this gets worse as we age.
 This part of the rotator cuff often gets “pinched” in the shoulder when working at shoulder height or above.
-This pinch can happen for various reasons, but it is most common when muscles are tight in certain areas of our chest.
+This pinch can happen for various reasons but it is most common when we are tight in certain areas of our chest.
 Those tight muscles tend to pull our shoulders – and posture – forwards.
-How does this happen?
+Which brings us to the question, how does this happen?

-Back to Bill’s story.
-Once we evaluated his movements, joint stiffness, muscle flexibility, strength and ruled out that his pain was not coming from his neck (special orthopedic tests,) we found he had tightness in the chest, thoracic spine, neck and shoulders.
-He needed some hands on mobilizations and release of the stiffness from us.
-Then he was given ways to work on those at home without causing joint pain or worsening of symptoms.
-His medical diagnosis was “impingement” and “rotator cuff strain,” but we outlined all the muscles involved and what he could do to fix the problem and prevent it from coming back.
-Bill’s first 4-6 visits focused on pain “relief.”
+But let’s revisit Bill’s story.
+Once we evaluated his movements, joint stiffness, muscle flexibility, and strength, we were able to rule out that his pain was not coming from his neck (using special orthopedic tests).
+Instead, we found he had increased tightness throughout his chest, upper back, neck, and shoulders.
+He needed some hands on mobilizations that helped release some stiffness and then he was given ways to work on those at home without causing joint pain or worsening of symptoms.
+His medical diagnosis was “impingement” and “rotator cuff strain” but we outlined all the muscles involved and what he could do to fix it and prevent it from coming back.
+Initially, Bill’s first 4-6 visits focused on pain relief.

-I hope you can see that even when you think you haven’t done anything harmful lately, you may need to go back in time.
-Also, really look at your posture, your flexibility, and understand how the shoulder is often irritated easily from overhead activities.
-The rotator cuff needs special TLC and the right exercises to keep it working for life.
-We are happy to help!
+I hope you can see that when you think you haven’t done anything lately you may need to go back in time and really look at your posture or flexibility, and understand the shoulder is often irritated easily from overhead activities.
+The rotator cuff needs special hands on care when irritated and the right exercises to keep it working for life!

 The author, Jennifer Penrose, is a Physical Therapist and owner of Penrose Physical Therapy.
 If you have any questions about neck and shoulder pain, you can call (360) 456-1444 or email firstname.lastname@example.org.